- Heat the oven to 200°C.

-4. Once the duck has cooked about halfway through, transfer it to the oven while in the pan.
-(Before you transfer your pan-fried duck breasts to the oven, ensure your pan has an oven proof handle.)
+- Once the duck has cooked about halfway through, transfer it to the oven while in the pan.
+Top tip: Before you transfer your pan-fried duck breasts to the oven, ensure your pan has an oven proof handle.
 If not, simply transfer the duck to a roasting tray.
-If you are planning to use a roasting tray, ensure it is heated in in the oven beforehand.
+If you are planning to use a roasting tray, ensure it is heated in the oven beforehand.
 The duck should be placed in the oven skin side down.

-5. Once in the oven, cook it for a further 5-10 minutes.
-Adjust your times based on how well cooked you like your duck to be.
+- Once in the oven, cook the duck for a further 5-10 minutes.
+Adjust your times based on how well cooked you like your meat to be.

-6. Remove and allow to rest for a further 7 minutes before slicing.
+- Remove and allow to rest for a further seven minutes before slicing.

 Redcurrant and Port Sauce

-2. Add the thyme, chicken stock, port, honey and a little salt and pepper.
-Add about 3 quarters of the red currants, keeping the rest back to add at the end of cooking.
+- Add the thyme, chicken stock, port, honey and a little salt and pepper.
+Add about 3/4 of the red currants, keeping the rest back to add at the end of cooking.

-3. Next, reduce the sauce.
-To do this, simply increase the heat and simmer until it’s at a third of its original volume.
+- Next, reduce the redcurrant and port To do this, simply increase the heat and simmer until it’s at a third of its original volume.